 The Freedom of Business Act lays down the obligations of companies that want to sell goods in Poland.
-The Act places a duty on retailers to place the following information on the goods packaging, labels, etc. in the Polish language:
+Under the Act, retailers are obliged to place the following information on the goods packaging, labels, etc. in the Polish language:

 - company name and address;